 That’s where Agentselect.com.au comes in.
 Here you can find a database of thousands of licensed real estate agents across Australia and have them come to you.
 With so many competing to work for you, you’re bound to find a great partner in your real estate journey.
 Just enter in your property’s location to explore all the real estate companies and agents around you.
-Check their credentials and wins, their record of sold properties, and even get recommendations of the top performing agents in your area by property sales.
+Check their credentials, their record of sold properties, and even get recommendations of the top performing agents in your area by property sales.

 Breaking down the fees